Frequently asked questions at www.jyotish-yagya.com

 Q. What is a 'yagya'?

 A. It is the chanting of specific Vedic mantras (sounds) by professionally trained and dedicated Vedic Pandits.
-The Pandits also may make offerings of flowers, ghee, incense, camphor or other things, depending on the yagya.
+The Pandits also may make offerings of flowers, ghee, incense, camphor or other oblations, depending on the yagya.

 Q. Do I send the $275 deposit every time I want recommendations for yagyas?